mcha/simple-todo-ng/todo-server/README.md

 * TodoService.js : Local in memory storage
 * TodoServiceMongo.js : Mongo storage

-To be configured in api_routes.js and in webapp_routes.js
+To be configured in api_routes.js.

 ## Start the server

-* node server.js
-* Live reload :
-  * npm install -g nodemon
-  * nodemon server.js
+`npm run start`

 A simple Todo Express App UI is deployed at http://localhost:3000/